pablisch/how-to-express-mongodb-todo-api/howTo/7a_misc_notesOnTestingInRepo.md

 | <img src="howToImages/testResult.png" alt="test result example" width="500" /> |
 | ----------------------------------------------------------------------------------------------------------------- |

-This shows the results of the tests in the terminal when run with `--watchAll`.
+This shows the results of the tests in the terminal.

-Although there are 66 tests in this case, many are duplicated in their functionality to demonstrate different ways of doing the same thing which should not be done in a real world scenario.
+Although there are 100 tests in this case, many are duplicated in their functionality to demonstrate different ways of doing the same thing which should not be done in a real world scenario.

 [Return to the README file](../README.md)